 The Center for Serve-Learn-Sustain (SLS) is making ready to wrap up the second yr of its summertime internship program.
-This year, 27 interns have been placed with 23 host businesses, which includes authorities, nonprofit, and community partners.
-The interns span an extensive style of majors, and their duties are decided by means of the needs of their hosts.
+This year, 27 interns have been placed with 23 host businesses, including authorities, nonprofits, and community partners.
+The interns span an extensive style of majors, and their duties are decided using the needs of their hosts.

 Mira Kaufman, a rising 1/3-yr public policy principle, is currently interning with the urban agriculture director and the Atlanta undertaking in One Atlanta: The Mayor’s Office of Equity, Diversity, and Inclusion.
 She spends her days doing something from coordinating occasions to enhancing grants to learning coverage tasks.
 Kaufman’s interest in sustainability is nothing new; she volunteered at Zoo Atlanta and labored on her college’s urban farm in excessive faculty.
 Those studies drew her to a career in sustainability, and the SLS internship has reinforced her desire to work in this subject.

 “This process has given me the chance to apply some of the abilities from my major inside the real-existence setting of a town government and has simplest intensified my hobby in policy, especially at the neighborhood stage,” she stated.
 Adair Garrett, a growing 0.33-12 months civil engineering essential and sustainable cities minor, is spending the summertime with the Georgia Farmers Market Association (GMFA), wherein she works both internally and out of the workplace.
 On her days outside, Garrett allows run GMFA’s Just Food pop-up markets in groups that lack admission to fresh, nearby produce.
 When she’s interior, she designs toolkits for marketplace managers throughout the state, analyzes the statistics accumulated on the Just Food markets, and researches meals justice information for GMFA’s guides.